Skip to Main Content

 Your members are the backbone of your membership program.
 To keep your members excited about your organization, you probably pull out all the stops, from reeling them in with a positive application experience to keeping them engaged throughout their membership.

-In membership programs, it’s all about the details, and there might be one seemingly small detail that your organization isn’t devoting enough attention to the all-important member renewal letter!
+In membership programs, it’s all about the details—and there might be one seemingly small detail that your organization isn’t devoting enough attention to: The all-important membership renewal letter!

-Whether you haven’t reworked your member renewal letter in years or don’t even know how to begin drafting, don’t worry.
-We’ll walk you through the steps to write a renewal letter that your members are excited to receive (and one that will ensure their renewal for years to come!).
+Whether you haven’t reworked your membership renewal letter in years or don’t even know how to begin drafting, don’t worry.
+We’ll walk you through the steps of writing a membership renewal letter that people are excited to receive (and one that will ensure their renewal for years to come!).

-And, if you need an extra push to get started, we’ve even provided a free member renewal letter template at the end of this post.
+And, if you need an extra push to get started, we’ve even provided a free membership renewal letter template at the end of this post.

 Now, let’s get writing!